 Moreover, if the downtime or warning is due to a security issue, it will also hurt your brand image.

-As we worked on improving the SSL certificate monitoring functionality in Sematext Synthetics, we learned a lot about how browsers and other clients handle SSL certificates and the errors caused by invalid certificates.
+As we worked on improving the SSL certificate monitoring functionality in Sematext Synthetics, our synthetic monitoring solution, we learned a lot about how browsers and other clients handle SSL certificates and the errors caused by invalid certificates.
 So in this post, I will share a list of the most common SSL certificate errors that can cause the browser to block your website and tips on how to prevent or fix them.
 I will also show how to use Sematext Synthetics to monitor the SSL certificates of your website.

 What Is an SSL/TLS Certificate?